arashabe/UniDataTracker/README.md

 ## Building the Executable

-To create an executable for StudentTrackApp using `cx_Freeze`, follow these steps:
+To create an executable for UniDataTracker using `cx_Freeze`, follow these steps:

 1. **Install cx_Freeze**:
     ```bash